 2-hour post-load glucose ≥200 mg/dL on a 75 g oral glucose tolerance test

-All of these require confirmation with a second test, which may be the same test or a different test.
-This means a single blood sample is sufficient to establish a diabetes diagnosis if assays of both HbA1c and fasting plasma glucose meet criteria for diabetes diagnosis.
+In the absence of unequivocal hyperglycemia, diagnosis requires confirmation with a second test, which may be the same test or a different test.
+Some variability in HbA1c results is possible as a result of such factors as increased red blood cell turnover (e.g., sickle cell anemia), factors related to ancestry, This means a single blood sample is sufficient to establish a diabetes diagnosis if assays of both HbA1c and fasting plasma glucose meet criteria for diabetes diagnosis.
 Some variability in HbA1c results is possible as a result of such factors as increased red blood cell turnover (e.g., sickle cell anemia), factors related to ancestry, or laboratory variation.

 Some individuals cannot be clearly classified as having type 1 or type 2 diabetes at the time of diagnosis.
 However, at initial diagnosis of diabetes, it is important to determine if immediate treatment with insulin is required.
-Type 1 diabetes can occur at any age, but usually is diagnosed in younger (age <35), thinner patients, and has a more rapid onset and often more severe symptoms.
-Around one third of patients with newly diagnosed type 1 diabetes present with diabetic ketoacidosis (DKA).
+Type 1 diabetes can occur at any age, but usually is diagnosed in younger patients (age <30 years), and has a more rapid onset and often more severe symptoms.
+Around one third of patients with newly diagnosed type 1 diabetes present with DKA.
 However, DKA may also occur in type 2 diabetes, particularly if there is an underlying infection.
 Urine ketones should be checked if patients are symptomatic of hyperglycemia (polyuria, polydipsia, weakness) and volume depletion (dry mucous membranes, poor skin turgor, tachycardia, hypotension, and, in severe cases, shock) at diagnosis or throughout course of disease.
+Although by definition HHS is characterized by negative ketone bodies, mild-to-moderate ketonemia may be present.

 C-peptide is produced in equal amounts to insulin and is the best measure of endogenous insulin secretion in patients with diabetes.
 There is no role for routine testing for C-peptide for diagnosis of diabetes, but measuring C-peptide may be useful in differentiating type 1 and type 2 diabetes.
 The best evidenced C-peptide test is the glucagon stimulation test (GST), but non-fasting "random" blood C-peptide has been shown to correlate with fasting C-peptide and post-GST samples in subjects with well-defined type 1 or type 2 diabetes.
 Development of absolute insulin deficiency is a key feature of type 1 diabetes, which results in low (<0.2 nanomol/L) or undetectable levels of plasma C-peptide.
 A GST or non-fasting "random" blood C-peptide level >1 nanomol/L suggests type 2 diabetes.
 C-peptide results must be interpreted in clinical context of disease duration, comorbidities, and family history.